RenchChua/beestbotnai/README.md

 ## Credit

-Learnt basics of building a chatbot for slack from this really good resource, by [Luciano Mammimo] (https://scotch.io/tutorials/building-a-slack-bot-with-node-js-and-chuck-norris-super-powers)
+Learnt basics of building a chatbot for slack from this really good resource by [Luciano Mammimo] (https://scotch.io/tutorials/building-a-slack-bot-with-node-js-and-chuck-norris-super-powers)